xuyouze/MyNotes/SpatialPyramidPooling.md

 K.He,X.Zhang,S.Ren,andJ.Sun.Spatialpyramidpooling in deep convolutional networks for visual recognition.
 In ECCV,2014[[paper]](https://arxiv.org/abs/1406.4729)
 # 1. background problem/ motivation:
   * the prevalent CNNs methods require a **fixed** input image size(e.g., 224*224), which limits aspect radio and the scale of the input image.
-  * current methods mostly fit the input image to the fixed size, either via cropping or warping, which may cause imformation loss.
+  * current methods mostly fit the input image to the fixed size, either via cropping or warping, which may cause information loss.
-  * conv layers accept arbitrary input sizes, and produce ouputs of variable sizes.
+  * conv layers accept arbitrary input sizes, and produce outputs of variable sizes.
   * the classifiers(e.g., SVM /softmax) or fully connected layers required fixed-length vectors.

 # 2. the proposed methods:
-  * propose a new network structure, called **SPP-net**, can generate a fixed-length representation regradless of image size/scale.
+  * propose a new network structure, called **SPP-net**, can generate a fixed-length representation regardless of image size/scale.
   * propose multi-size training methods
   * propose a simple combination method for detection.